 I made this recently with chicken that I found marked down.
 This is a delicious and hearty dinner.

 Cajun Red Beans & Rice is a hearty and quick dinner.
 It’s also another meal that I’ve made recently with marked down sausage.

 Serve this stew over rice.
 This is also a time saving freezer meal.

 Serve this chili over your favorite rice.
 You can also substitute the cooked ground turkey for other forms of cooked meat, like sausage and chicken.

 7. Rice and Beans Stuffed Peppers from The Happy Housewife

 Rice and Beans Stuffed Peppers make a meatless but hearty main dish.
 Serve with a garden salad and your favorite homemade bread.

-8. Mexican Rice Bowl from the Budget Mama – This super quick dinner calls for brown rice, corn, and black beans.
+8. Mexican Rice Bowl from the Jessi Fearon – This super quick dinner calls for brown rice, corn, and black beans.
 It looks like it would also make a good burrito filling.